<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Before you even think about lifting the new fixture, you need to confirm that the installation point can handle the load.
 A common oversight is failing to evaluate whether the mounting bracket and the ceiling or wall structure can support the fixture’s weight.
 This is especially critical for heavy or custom-designed displays.
 Always check that the mounting bracket is rated for the new fixture and that it’s anchored securely to a structural element like a joist or stud, not just the drywall.
 A secure design and engineering plan accounts for these structural requirements from the very beginning, preventing accidents and damage down the line.

-Forgetting to Read Instructions or Check Local Codes
+Always Read the Instructions and Check Local Codes

 It might seem basic, but skipping the manufacturer’s instructions is a frequent cause of installation errors.
 These documents contain specific details about assembly, mounting, and wiring that are essential for a safe and correct setup.
 Equally important is verifying and adhering to state and local electrical codes.
 These regulations can vary significantly between municipalities, and what’s compliant in one location may not be in another.
 Always check the local requirements before starting work to avoid failed inspections, fines, and the need for expensive rework.
 Taking the time to read up front saves major headaches later.